PotPlayer offers a lot of customization when it comes to subtitles. Some of these include:

 Convert or Export a Subtitle

-The supported subtitle formats available for saving include:
+The full list of supported subtitle formats available for saving include:

 - Subripper (.srt)